 LHS early engagement survey: A survey to inform the new Local Housing Strategy was made available to communities and residents across Shetland, enabling them to express their views on which local housing issues 'matter most'.
 The survey was open for a 6-week period from 22/09/21 - 28/10/21.
-The early engagement survey was heavily promoted on social media, via the local press and radio and channeled locally through community councils.
+The early engagement survey was heavily promoted on social media, via the local press and radio and channelled locally through community councils.
 The survey was made available in a range of formats including online, via telephone and freepost options.

 - Stakeholder conference: To encourage and enable widespread participation, the full day conference was held digitally via Microsoft Teams.
 A total of 58 partners and stakeholders attended the event, including representatives from public, private, third and community sectors.
-The purpose of the conference was to co-produce an LHS vision, agree the main housing issues that form the basis of LHS priorities and generate ideas and innovation as a basis for LHS actions. - Options identification workshops: Four half-day workshop sessions were held, to inform the definition of key LHS priorities together with a range of viable options for addressing them.
+The purpose of the conference was to co-produce an LHS vision, agree the main housing issues that form the basis of LHS priorities and generate ideas and innovation as a basis for LHS actions.
+A conference report summarising the outcomes from the day can be accessed in Appendix A. - Options identification workshops: Four half-day workshop sessions were held, to inform the definition of key LHS priorities together with a range of viable options for addressing them.
 Workshop participants were specialist stakeholders and subject matter experts from across the Council and partner organisations. - Option appraisal workshops: Four half-day workshop sessions were held to systematically appraise LHS options.
 The outputs from these sessions from the basis of the LHS Action Plan and Outcome Framework. - Strategic engagement: Mechanisms were put in place, as part of the LHS consultation plan to ensure the LHS is fully aligned with local strategies, policies and plans.
-These include partnership working around the Housing Contribution Statement, the Local Development Plan and the Shetland Net Zero Route Map. - Strategic governance: The LHS development process has been commissioned by the LHS Steering Group which provides a multiagency governance framework for the development and implementation of the LHS.
-Representatives includes partners from Housing Services, Planning, SIC's Development Directorate,

-Community Planning & Development, Education, Transport Planning, Economic Development, Hjaltland Housing Association and NHS Shetland.
+These include partnership working around the Housing Contribution Statement, the Local Development Plan and the Shetland Net Zero Route Map. - Strategic governance: The LHS development process has been commissioned by the LHS Steering Group which provides a multi-agency governance framework for the development and implementation of the LHS.
+Representatives includes partners from Housing Services, Planning, SIC's Development Directorate, Community Planning & Development, Education, Transport Planning, Economic Development, Hjaltland Housing Association and NHS Shetland.